lamberta/devkit-doc/guide/game-walkthrough.md

 /*
  * The main application file, your game code begins here.
  */

+//sdk imports
 import device;
+import ui.StackView as StackView;
+//user imports
 import src.TitleScreen as TitleScreen;
 import src.GameScreen as GameScreen;
 import src.soundcontroller as soundcontroller;
-import ui.StackView as StackView;

 /* Your application inherits from GC.Application, which is
  * exported and instantiated when the game is run.